This show first aired on Brighton’s Radio Reverb on Sunday 22 April 2018. Click on the logo below to listen:

 From their proclaimed mission to reshape the UK beer scene, to their sometimes controversial self-promotion, it’s hard to feel neutral towards the big boys of British craft brewing.
 But whilst with one paw they’ve been distracting us with Pink IPA and the acquisition of a chain of bars, with the other paw* they’ve been cracking on with developing OverWorks – one of the most impressive mixed fermentation facilities in the UK.

 With a massive barrel store, it’s own coolship, some towering foeders, and even an amphora, OverWorks – overlooked by it’s mezzanine tap room – is a sleeping, breathing hall of fermentation.
 Overseen by the enthusiastic Richard Kilcullen – previously of Wicked Weed – and supported by the deeper-than-most pockets of BrewDog, I can’t help feeling that there are good things to come, and that OverWorks, (as Adrian Tierney-Jones pointed out in his recent Imbibe feature) has the potential – at least in theory – to mainstream sour brewing in the UK.
-What the consequences of this will be remain to be seen, but the feeling I came away with is one of optimism – I honestly cannot wait to see what kind of yeast comes floating through the windows on the Aberdeenshire breeze.
+What the consequences of this will be remain to be seen, but the feeling Emma came away with is one of optimism – she cannot wait to see what kind of yeast comes floating through the windows on the Aberdeenshire breeze.

-Whilst in Ellon, I took the opportunity to grab an interview with James Watt himself, and you can hear him talk about the brewery, OverWorks and some of the more recent BrewDog controversies on this month’s show.
+Whilst in Ellon, Emma took the opportunity to grab an interview with James Watt himself, and you can hear him talk about the brewery, OverWorks and some of the more recent BrewDog controversies on this month’s show.

 Also on this month’s show: